 Dry Air Harms Your Skin

-In the Belton winter, you may find your skin feels dry and itchy.
+In the Temple/Belton winter, you may find your skin feels dry and itchy.
 Shortage of humidity is the problem.
 Lotion can help to treat the symptoms, but investing in a whole-home humidifier could solve the actual issue.

 Damages to Your Home